Mat Erpelding: Career

 Rep. Erpelding co-owns Idaho Mountain Guides serving as the head guide and instructor.
 Additionally, he teaches at Boise State University in the College of Innovation and Design as an adjunct instructor for the LEAD certification.

 Prior to his election in 2012, Rep. Erpelding was a social and behavioral sciences instructor at the College of Western Idaho.
 An accomplished mountain guide, Erpelding has guided mountains across the western United States, most notably summiting Denali (20.310 ft) four times.

 During the 2012 session of the Idaho Legislature, Erpelding served as an aide for Representative Brian Cronin (D-Boise).
 He has also been vice chair of the Ada County Democratic Party.

 In 2003 Erpelding founded Experiential Adventures LLC, which offers "clients hands on leadership experience in fun and progressive learning environments."

 In December 2019, Erpelding resigned from the Idaho House to take a position with the Boise Metro Chamber of Commerce.

+In 2021, Erpelding joined Micron Technology as the director of state government and public affairs.